successful company sale

-COMPANY SALES WITH CONSULTANT SUPPORT
+Companies sell WITH CONSULTANT SUPPORT

-Due to his experience in M&A transactions, a good advisor recognizes dubious and financially weak purchase candidates at an early stage and can exclude them from the process.
+Based on his experience in M&A transactions, a good advisor recognizes dubious and financially weak purchase candidates at an early stage and can exclude them from the process.
 This saves time and prevents indiscretion.

 What can’t a consultant do?

-What does an M&A consultant cost?
+How much does an M&A advisor cost?

-Fixed consultancy costs (basic costs, retainer)
+Fixed consultancy costs (basic costs, retainers)

 Usual consultant commission in % of the sales price – varying according to industry and company size

-< 1 million €: 5 – 10%
+< €1 million: 5 – 10%

-1 – 3 m €: 4 – 7%
+1 – 3 million €: 4 – 7%

-3 – 10 m €: 3 – 6%
+3 – 10 million €: 3 – 6%

-> 10 m €: 1 – 3%
+> €10 million: 1 – 3%

-A minimum fee may be agreed.
+A minimum fee can be agreed.

-If you do not wish to entrust the consultant with the entire sales process, but only require assistance in certain areas, such as the preparation of the exposé, you will be invoiced on the basis of an hourly fee / daily rate.
-Usual daily rates range between 1000 and 2000 €, whereby the amount does not say anything about the efficiency of the consultant and you may come to a lower total bill with a more expensive but more experienced consultant.
+If you don’t want to transfer the entire sales process to the consultant, but only want help in certain sub-areas, such as creating the exposé, you will be charged an hourly fee / daily rate.
+The usual daily rates are between €1,000 and €2,000, although the amount says nothing about the efficiency of the consultant and you may end up with a lower total bill from a more expensive but more experienced consultant.

 Four examples of different fee models

-|Success fee||The consultant works exclusively on a contingency basis.
-His contingency fee is 5% |
+|contingency fee||The consultant works exclusively on a success basis.
+His success fee is 5% |

-(There are consultants who hedge this risk with an "exit fee”).
+(There are consultants who hedge this risk with an "exit fee")

 |Total transaction amount: |

-Success fee: 100.000 €
+Success fee: €100,000

 (5% of 2 million sales price)

-|Basic fee: The consultant charges a basic fee of €2,400 (plus VAT) for the consulting concept, research work and the preparation of a blind profile and a company presentation upon conclusion of the contract.
-The first installment of €1,800 (plus VAT) is due immediately upon signing, the second installment of €600 (plus VAT) upon receipt of a Non Disclosure Agreement (NDA) from an interested party. |
+|Basic fee: When the contract is concluded, the consultant charges a basic fee of €2,400 (plus VAT) for the consulting concept, research work and the creation of a blind profile and a company presentation.
+The first installment of €1,800 (plus VAT) is due immediately upon signing, the second installment of €600 (plus VAT) after a non-disclosure agreement (NDA) has been signed by an interested party. |

-Success fee: For the first visit of a prospective buyer 900,- € (plus VAT) will be charged.
-A maximum of 3 visits are charged, all others are free of charge) Visits are initiated exclusively with the client’s consent.
+Success fee: €900 (plus VAT) will be charged for the first visit of a prospective buyer.
+A maximum of 3 visits will be charged, all others are free of charge) Visits are only initiated with the consent of the client.

-If there is a signed letter of intent from an interested party, the consultant charges €1,800 (plus VAT).
+If a prospective customer has signed a letter of intent to purchase, the consultant will charge €1,800 (plus VAT).

 5% for the first million €, plus

 4% for the second million €, plus

-3% for everything over €2,000,001
+3% for anything over €2,000,001

 but at least €25,000 plus VAT in the case of a company sale.

-The fee already paid is deducted from the success fee for the transaction value, e.g. 2 visits in total 1.800,- € + a “Letter of Intent” 1.800,- € = 3.600,- €.
+The fee already paid is deducted from the success fee for the transaction value, eg 2 visits totaling €1,800 + a “Letter of Intent” €1,800 = €3,600

 |Total transaction amount:|

-Base fee: 2400€
+Basic fee: 2400€

-(1.5% of 100.000€ credit)
+(1.5% of €100,000 credit)

-(4% of 900.000€)
+(4% of €900,000)

-(Payment for 2 visits to possible buyers)
+(Payment for 2 visits at poss. buyers)

 (Payment for a LoI)

-|86.300€ (plus VAT)|
+|€86,300 (plus VAT)|

 |Monthly payment plus|

-|Base fee: The consultant receives a fixed monthly payment of €4,000 (plus VAT) from the conclusion of the contract for the entire duration of the contract (either until the contract is terminated or until the company is sold).
+|Basic fee: The consultant receives a fixed monthly payment of €4,000 (plus VAT) from the conclusion of the contract for the entire contract period (either until the contract is terminated or until the company is sold).
 Transaction duration in this example: 12 months|

 Success fee: The consultant receives 5% of the transaction value (purchase price).